Code-Institute-Submissions/ms1-travelsweden/README.md

 ### Business Objectives

-1. To increase the number of direct enquiries through the website
+1. To increase the number of direct enquiries through the website.
-2. To provide up-to-date information on the tours and key information in one place
+2. To provide up-to-date information on the tours and key information in one place.
-3. To create an overall positive image for our users by using strong branding
+3. To create an overall positive image for our users by using strong branding.

 ### User stories